LudvigOlsen/cvms/README.md

 # cvms
 **Cross-Validation for Model Selection**

-A set of functions for cross-validating gaussian and binomial regression models.
+R package: A set of functions for cross-validating gaussian and binomial regression models.

 **Notice:** Under development.
 Needs testing.
 Check Oldscript folder for working script and the old tutorial.